KirkAlton-Class7/tawny-port-serverless-infra/REST/docs/tawny-port-rest-runbook.md

   | jq -r '.access_token')
 ```

-Validate that the value is a JWT, not raw JSON:
+Validate that the exported value is a JWT, not raw JSON:

 ```bash
 echo "$AUTH0_TOKEN" | head -c 20